tommaso-giovannelli/snee/README.md

    * algo_snee (str):                      The algorithm used to find knee solutions: "NM" --> The NM algorithm; "DIRECT" --> The DIRECT algorithm
    * plot_obj_funct_metric (bool):         A flag to plot the MCM and MCF over iterations
    * plot_neighborhood (bool):             A flag to plot the neighborhood in the parameter, objective, and decision spaces
    * iprint (int, optional):               Sets the verbosity level for printing information (higher values correspond to more detailed output) (default 1)

+  - **requirements.txt**:

+  Contains all the Python packages and their specific versions needed to run the code.

+  - **README.md**:

+  The current file.

 ## 3. How to reproduce the results in the manuscript or conduct custom numerical experiments